sketchplugins/plugin-directory/README.md

 - [ImageOptim Sketch Plugin](https://github.com/imageoptim/sketch-plugin), by ImageOptim: ImageOptim plugin for the Sketch app
 - [Images Reinvented](https://github.com/roydigerhund/images-reinvented), by Matthias Martin: A better way to use images in Sketch.
 - [Import Symbols](https://github.com/kmerc/sketch-import-symbols), by kmerc: Easily import symbols from another Sketch file
+- [Inker8](https://github.com/inker8/sketch-plugin), ky Zack Young: A spec exporter for Sketch which can copy text/css/svg icons with only one click.
 - [Instance Locator](https://github.com/d4rekanguok/instance-locator), by Derek Nguyen: Locate instances of a selected symbol and navigate to them, anywhere in the doc.
 - [Inter UI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing), by Michael Nissen: Package to correct the character spacing for the InterUI font in Sketch
 - [iosViews](https://github.com/charimon/iosviews), by Andrew Charkin: Sketch Plugin to generate iOS view code